 Summary

 To use R to its full potential, some basic concepts must first be learned.
-By using R as a hand calculator for the simple input of arithmetic expressions and functions, a first use of the R console has been shown.
+We demonstrated a first use of the R console by using R as a hand calculator for the simple input of arithmetic expressions and functions.

-Only the assignment of values and commands to freely selectable expressions (variables) allows you to work more efficiently, since this means that you no longer must enter values repeatedly.
+The assignment of values and commands to freely selectable expressions (variables) allows you to work more efficiently since this means that you no longer must enter values repeatedly.
 Likewise, recurring command sequences can be defined as functions and variable names can be assigned.

 All data used in R are stored in memory as objects with a data type assigned by R and are available for subsequent computations.
-Single data values in R can be of type numeric, character, logical or factorial.
-The structure of the data ranges from a simple scalar (a value) through vector, matrix, and data frame to a list with increasing complexity.
+Single data values in R can be of type numeric, character, logical, or factorial.
+The structure of the data ranges from simple scalars (values) through vectors, matrices, and data frames to lists with increasing complexity.

 Unit 3 – Accessing Data